August 18, 2025

 Understanding the mechanics of a point multiplier is crucial for both customers and businesses.
 Here's how it typically functions:

-Some programs also integrate loyalty multipliers with other strategies, like tiered rewards, where higher-tier members receive greater multipliers, enhancing their earning potential.
+Some programs also integrate point multipliers with other loyalty strategies, such as tiered rewards, where higher-tier members receive greater multipliers, further enhancing their earning potential.

 Implementing point multipliers offers several advantages for both customers and businesses: